 She's done it!
-Jess Glynne has set a new record as she tops the Official Singles Chart with I'll Be There.
+Jess Glynne has set a new record, topping the Official Singles Chart with I'll Be There.
 This seventh Number 1 means Jess is still the British female solo artist with the most chart-topping singles, but now she's even farther in front of the competition, ahead of Cheryl, long-time record holder Geri Halliwell, and Rita Ora.

 Let's look at the leaderboard in more detail: